frenchhornbro/startup/notes.md

 };
 collection.find(query, options);
 ```

+For inserting into the database, can use `.insertMany` or `.insertOne`

 Atlas will be our managed service.
 Allows us to not actually physically install MongoDB on our development server.